ninarescic/MAIS/doc/inifile.md

 For InfoTipping Model use:

-for SimulationDrivenModel (infection spread) use:
+For SimulationDrivenModel (infection spread) use:

 # MODEL